PlatoCreative/silverstripe-payment-paymentexpress/README.md

     live:
       - 'PaymentExpressPxPay'
 ```
 Configure using your PaymentExpress account details are now set through site config.
-These are editable under settings / PXPay Info
+These are editable under settings / PXPay Info.

 By default the gateway class can accept NZD, USD or GBP (see PaymentExpressGateway_PxPay::$supportedCurrencies).
 Usually your PaymentExpress account will be for a single currency that matches your merchant account.
 To specify this currency as the single acceptable currency alter the YAML config file e.g: a configuration that will only process payments in Australian dollars: